Skip to main content

 • Accessing cluster resources through API calls (for example kubectl get <resource>).

-• Attempting to contact Ingress endpoints (NGINX only).
+• Attempting to contact ingress endpoints (NGINX only).

 note